Skip to main content

 Northwestern’s Walter P. Murphy Cooperative Engineering Education Program provides an engineering degree from a top-tier university as well as up to 18 months of engineering industry experience from one or two employers.

 Co-op students are registered in a non-credit course during work periods to maintain full-time student status, coverage under the family’s health insurance at student rates, and so that student loans do not go into repayment.
-Co-op students are also eligible for a tuition discount in their final year of study, typically the 5th year.
+Co-op students are also eligible for a tuition discount in their final year of study, typically the fifth year.

 Learn more about Northwestern and see your chances of acceptance.